dart-lang/language/working/augmentation-libraries/feature-specification.md

 ### Merge order

 A library may apply multiple library augmentations to itself.
-Also, library augmentations may themselves contain `augment` directives.
+Also, library augmentations may themselves contain `import augment` directives.
 The entire tree of library augmentations is recursively applied to the augmented library.
-The merge order is defined as a depth-first pre-order traversal of the library augmentations, in the source order of their `augment` directives.
+The merge order is defined as a depth-first pre-order traversal of the library augmentations, in the source order of their `import augment` directives.

 Within a single library augmentation, you may augment the same declaration multiple times, whether it is a top level or nested declaration.
 The merge